opendilab/DI-engine-docs/source/02_algo/distributed_rl_eng.rst

 Single Point Efficiency Optimization
 ^^^^^^^^^^^^^
 In addition to the design and innovation of the overall structure, there are many methods for optimizing a single-point module in the entire training program.
 They are mainly customized and optimized for a certain sub-problem.
-Here are some main methods:
+Here are some of the main methods:

 - ``Object Store`` in Ray/RLLib [8]_: For data transfer between multiple processes and multiple machines, the Object Store in Ray/RLLib provides a very convenient and efficient way.
-As long as any process knows the reference of this object, it can request the Store by requesting it.
-Obtain the corresponding value, and the specific internal data transmission is completely managed by the Store, so that a distributed training program can be implemented like writing a local single-process program.
+As long as any process knows the reference of an object, it can request the Store to provide it.
+Providing the corresponding value, and the specific internal data transmission is completely managed by the Store, so that a distributed training program can be implemented like writing a local single-process program.
 The specific implementation of Object Store is completed by combining redis, plasma and gRPC.

-- ``Sample Factory`` [9]_: Sample Factory has customized and optimized the APPO algorithm at the scale of a single machine, carefully designed an asynchronous scheme between the environment and the action-generating strategy, and used shared memory to greatly improve the transmission efficiency between modules.
+- ``Sample Factory`` [9]_: Sample Factory customized and optimized the APPO algorithm at the scale of a single machine, carefully designed an asynchronous scheme between the environment and the action-generating strategy, and used shared memory to greatly improve the transmission efficiency between modules.

 - ``Reverb`` in Acme [10]_: Reverb provides a set of highly flexible and efficient data manipulation and management modules.
 For RL, it is very suitable for implementing replay buffer related components.